 The Church celebrates the healing grace of God in this sacrament with us when we face illnesses of mind or body, when we are preparing for surgery, or when we are near death.
 The anointing assures us and our loved ones of Christ's presence with us during a time of pain and suffering.
 It hods out for us the hope promised in baptism that God is a God of life and that eternal life is the ultimate gift of healing.

-If you are having surgery, you may contact Father Steve to ask for the sacrament of anointing.
-Any time you or someone you know is in the hospital please let the OLIH office know so that Father Steve or Sister Susan can visit.
+If you are having surgery, you may contact Father Michael to ask for the sacrament of anointing.
+Any time you or someone you know is in the hospital please let the OLIH office know so that Father Michael or Sister Susan can visit.

 The love of God poured out for humanity is sanctified in the sacrament of matrimony when, as we read in Genesis 2:24, "two become one".
 If you are preparing for marriage, congratulations!
 Your parish family shares your joy and welcomes you to the sacrament.

 Arrangements for weddings are to be made at least six months in advance of the wedding date.
-Please contact Fr Steve to set a date and begin marriage preparation.
+Please contact Fr Michael to set a date and begin marriage preparation.

 Through this sacrament men are called by the Church to a life-time commitment of servant leadership.
 They are to preach the Gospel, celebrate the sacraments, and encourage and support the people of God in their mission of service especially to the poor and needy.
 There are three “orders” to the sacrament: deacon, priest and bishop.